cloud-hypervisor/cloud-hypervisor/docs/memory.md

 # Memory

-Cloud-Hypervisor has many ways to expose memory to the guest VM.
-This document aims to explain what Cloud-Hypervisor is capable of and how it can be used to meet the needs of very different use cases.
+Cloud Hypervisor has many ways to expose memory to the guest VM.
+This document aims to explain what Cloud Hypervisor is capable of and how it can be used to meet the needs of very different use cases.

 ## Basic Parameters

-`MemoryConfig` or what is known as `--memory` from the CLI perspective is the easiest way to get started with Cloud-Hypervisor.
+`MemoryConfig` or what is known as `--memory` from the CLI perspective is the easiest way to get started with Cloud Hypervisor.

 ```rust
 struct MemoryConfig {